 Inside the abandoned place, there are still numerous facilities from the hospital operation: operating rooms, the intensive care unit, a swimming pool, therapeutic baths and a canteen kitchen with dining hall.
 The technical building installations such as the heating plant and the control centre are also still in good condition.
 Bunker facilities are accessible in the basement.
 Furthermore, there are still many details from the GDR and post-reunification period to be discovered in both buildings.

 Visit: Go2Know offers photo tours from time to time.

 Directions to get there: From Buch S-Bahn station it is about 20 minutes on foot.

-Long-tested and much loved: my three companions on photo tours to lost places: the lightweight carbon tripod CT-5C I from Rollei*the headlamp from Petzl*and my indestructible camera backpack, the Flipside from Lowepro*.
+Long-tested and much loved: my three companions on photo tours to lost places: the lightweight carbon tripod CT-5C I from Rollei*the cleaning kit from Rollei*and my indestructible camera backpack, the Flipside from Lowepro*.